didlawowo/mcp-collection/README.md

 ## Prerequisites 📋

 - Python 3.11+
-- Datadog API and Application keys
+- Datadog API and Application keys (with correct permissions)
 - Access to Datadog site

 ## Installation 🔧